Andrea Horwath: 2014 general election

-2018 election
+2018 general election

 Horwath ran in her third election as NDP leader against the Liberal government led by Kathleen Wynne and a Progressive Conservative Party led by Doug Ford.
 Horwath promised to introduce "Canada's first universal Pharmacare plan", highlighted by a universal dental plan and a prescription drug plan that "will initially cover 125 of the most commonly prescribed drugs".
 She also promised a child care plan in which seventy per cent of Ontario parents "would either have free child care or pay an average of $12 a day in a licensed not-for-profit daycare".
 Horwath promised to return Hydro One to public ownership by buying back privately held shares.
 She also said that she would close the Pickering Nuclear Generating Station immediately, while the other party leaders have pledged to keep it open until 2024.
 The NDP promised to increase corporate tax rates from 11.5 to 12.5 per cent, as well as introducing an income tax increase for those earning over $220,000 per year.
 Horwath said the province would fund half of the operating cost of municipal transit and indicated that she would not introduce back-to-work legislation.
 The party's support in public opinion polls increased in May 2018, leading to greater media attention and greater scrutiny.
 With her party gaining official opposition status, she became the Leader of the Official Opposition during the 42nd Parliament, the second highest number of seats in the party's history.
-The NDP took all of old Toronto (i.e., what was the city of Toronto before the 1999 creation of the "megacity" of Toronto), as well as all but one seat in Hamilton and all but one seat in Niagara.
+The NDP took all of old Toronto (i.e., what was the city of Toronto before the 1998 creation of the "megacity" of Toronto), as well as all but one seat in Hamilton and all but one seat in Niagara.

-2022 election
+2022 general election

 Horwath and the NDP released their 2022 platform in April 2022.
-Horwath was re-elected in Hamilton Centre, but the NDP lost 7 seats.
+The NDP's campaign focused on increased funding for social programs and government services, which would be paid for through higher taxes on businesses and individuals earning over $200,000 per year.
+Funding would go toward reducing class sizes, raising welfare payments and disability payments, subsidies for black, indigenous and LGBTQ+ entrepreneurs, hiring more healthcare and education staff and increased wages for public servants.
+The NDP also proposed to expand COVID-19 vaccine mandates, implement a mixed member proportional electoral system, to close down all privately owned long-term care facilities and to stop the construction of new highway projects.
+Horwath was re-elected in Hamilton Centre and the NDP won opposition, but it lost 9 seats and placed third in the popular vote.
 Horwath resigned as leader election night.

-Return to municipal politics

-Horwath ran as a candidate for the position of Mayor of Hamilton, Ontario in the October 2022 Hamilton, Ontario municipal election.
-She was elected on October 24, 2022.
-Horwath is the first woman to be elected mayor in Hamilton's history.
+The election set a record for the lowest voter turnout in an Ontario provincial election, as only 44.06% of the people who were eligible voted.
+On August 15, 2022, she resigned as the MPP for Hamilton Centre.